isitanth/Teams_active_status_keeper/README.md

-## Project overview
+## TASK - Project overview

-Teams Active Status Keeper is a macOS background service that maintains an active status (green dot) on Microsoft Teams web version by simulating periodic user activity using Selenium WebDriver and Chrome.
+TASK for "Teams Active Status Keeper" is a macOS background service that maintains an active status (green dot) on Microsoft Teams web version by simulating periodic user activity using Selenium WebDriver and Chrome.

 ## Architecture